You Earned a Ticket!

 Buses and school integration

 The Brown decision compelled many school districts to integrate the schools within their boundaries.
-This was a difficult and disruptive order, because many families live in segregated communities.
+It was a difficult and disruptive order, because many families live in segregated communities.
 In some large districts such as Los Angeles, for a time desegregation orders required children to ride buses to schools outside their own neighborhood.
-From an education point of view, desegregation worked, but forced busing was widely unpopular from the start.

 The end of busing did not signal the end of racial isolation, which by some measures has grown worse according to Harming California's Future, a 2021 report from the Civil Rights Project at UCLA.
 For a summary of recent Federal civil rights rulings related to education see the UCLA Civil Rights Project documentation of McFarland v.
 Jefferson County Public Schools & Parents Involved in Community Schools v.
-Seattle School District No. 1 (PICS)
+Seattle School District No. 1 ( PICS)

 Quiz

-Where you go to school matters a lot.
-Which ONE of the following statements is FALSE?
+Which ONE of the following is TRUE?

 Answer the question correctly and earn a ticket.